IHE/ITI.DSUBm/input/pagecontent/volume-1.md

 **Pre-conditions**:

 The assumption is that systems share the information in an XDS on FHIR Environment.
 In the central infrastructure, the XDS Registry is grouped by the Resource Notification Publisher/Resource Notification Broker.
 The system share and retrieves the documents by implementing MHD Document Source and/or MHD Document Consumer thanks to an MHD interface on XDS (see XDS on FHIR Option of MHD Profile).
-The Resource Notification Broker is  supporting the [Updates to document sharing resources option](#Updating-events).
+The Resource Notification Broker is  supporting the [Updates to document sharing resources option](#15421-updates-to-document-sharing-resources-option).

 **Main Flow**:

-1. The mobile app performs a patient-dependent subscription specific for reports and specifing a list of possible confidentiality codes, based on the community accordance, in this case, equal to "N". ([ITI-110] Resource Subscription).
+1. The mobile app performs a patient-dependent subscription specific for reports and specifying a list of possible confidentiality codes, based on the community accordance, in this case, equal to "N". ([ITI-110] Resource Subscription).
 2. When the doctor makes the report, not visible to the patient, a document is produced on the Repository and the metadata are sent to the Central Infrastructure, in this case with a confidentiality code different from "N" ([ITI-42] Register Document Set-b).
 3. The Central Infrastructure, having stored the metadata of the report, generates a message to inform the broker about the publication event. ([ITI-111] Resource Publish), but since the publication event doesn't match any active subscription criteria, any notification is sent.
 4. After the consultation, the confidentiality code metadata of the report is updated "N" to the Central Infrastructure ([ITI-57] Update Document Set)